 According to Vanguard, it takes about 10 minutes to provide the information, which will include the type of account (IRA, individual, joint, etc.), your Social Security number, date of birth, email address, physical address, and employer name and address.

 Step 3 will be to fund the account.
-You can either send them a check, or attach a bank account to your investment account and have the money transferred.
+You can either send them a check, or set up a direct transfer from an existing checking or savings account.

 That’s all there is to it.
-Other online firms may be slightly different than Vanguard, but the basics will be similar.
+Other online firms may be slightly different from Vanguard, but the basics will be similar.

 Meeting the minimum